MyNextID/git-id/README.md

 4. **Commit and Push Your Public Key**
    - Place `gid.pem` at the root of your `gid` repository.
-   - Commit and push the file:
+   - Commit and push the file either directly on GitHub (via the web interface) or from your local Git repository using

    ```bash
    git add gid.pem